Johns Hopkins Hospital: STD research in Guatemala

-From 1946 to 1948, Johns Hopkins researchers (notably Harry Eagle, Lowell Reed, and Thomas Turner) aided the United States government in a campaign of illegal experimentation in Guatemala in the pursuit of developing potential prophylactic measures against various sexually transmitted diseases (STD's).
-Without information or consent, over 5000 Guatemalan civilians were intentionally infected with bacteria causing STD's including syphilis, gonorrhea, and chancroid.
+From 1946 to 1948, Johns Hopkins researchers (notably Harry Eagle, Lowell Reed, and Thomas Turner) aided the United States government in a campaign of illegal experimentation in Guatemala in the pursuit of developing potential prophylactic measures against various sexually transmitted diseases (STDs).
+Without information or consent, over 5000 Guatemalan civilians were intentionally infected with bacteria causing STDs including syphilis, gonorrhea, and chancroid.
 This research program was a follow-up to a similar experiment conducted on prisoners in Terre Haute, Indiana, from 1943 to 1944.
 However, when researchers were unable to successfully infect the prisoners with a degree of regularity necessary for testing, the program was terminated and an effort was initiated to investigate the "natural method of infection" (i.e. sexual intercourse) in a less confined setting.
 Guatemala was chosen as the primary research site specifically to reduce concern for legal consequences and bad publicity.
 The study involved at least 5,128 vulnerable people, including children, orphans, child and adult prostitutes, Guatemalan Indians, leprosy patients, mental patients, prisoners, and soldiers.